lstoll/local-acmpca/README.md

 See [e2e_test.go](e2e_test.go) for an example of what's supported.

+Flags can also be passed as env vars, e.g `addr` can also be set by the `LOCAL_ACMPCA_ADDR` env var.

 The state store can be seeded from a file, this can be useful for development configurations where an externally provisioned CA is expected, and the ARN should be consistent across runs.
 By default a state file without key/cert will be updated in place on first run, this result can then be committed.

 Example seed file for automatic provisioning: